15 December 2021

 linked to climate change and to guide governments on addressing climate change from

-6. Climate Change Education must become a mandatory curriculum at all
+a human rights perspective. - Climate Change Education must become a mandatory curriculum at all

 levels, including the development and implementation of educational and public